imagej/imagej.github.io/_pages/2015-10-01_-_ImageJ_conference_presentation_videos_are_posted.md

 {% include big-link link='Presentations ' %}

-Many thanks to all the presenters—the conference was a huge success because of your efforts\!
+Many thanks to all the presenters—the conference was a huge success because of your efforts!